 Contextual Objects and Tasks referred here is not the same as the Context object as defined in the Jakarta Contexts and Dependency Injection specification.
-See section\ 2.3.2.1 on using CDI beans as tasks.
+See section 2.3.2.1 on using CDI beans as tasks.

-When a task instance is submitted to a managed instance of an ExecutorService, the task becomes a contextual task.
+When a task instance is submitted to a managed instance of an ExecutorService or a managed CompletionStage, the task becomes a contextual task.
 When the contextual task runs, the task behaves as if it were still running in the container it was submitted with.